nuxeo/nuxeo-mqueues/nuxeo-mqueues-contribs/README.md

 You can change the over provisioning factor using the `nuxeo.conf` option: `nuxeo.mqueue.work.kafka.overprovisioning`.

 Note that work pool of size `1` are not over provisioned because we don't want any concurrency.

+### Limitations

+The computation WorkManager API is more limited than the default implementation because it is not possible to access submitted work.
+For instance it is not possible to list scheduled works or get the state of an existing work.
+Invoking those methods will return no result.

+This is mainly for performance reason, such kind of access find/list on a queue storage does not scale.
+This should not be a problem because accessing completed work to get a result is not a way to go, result can be persisted in a transient store or work chained using computations.

+The work pool metrics are still available and reflect the total number of scheduled, running, completed or canceled works.
+Note that at the moment the number of running works is just an estimation and don't reflect the exact number of concurrent running worker.

 ## Building